ckdrew670/gatsby-base-template/README.md

 #### gatsby-source-filesystem

 The [gatsby-source-filesystem](https://www.gatsbyjs.com/plugins/gatsby-source-filesystem/?=source-file) plugin allows you to access content from Markdown files in your filesystem.
 For a blog post, you might want to update the config to create pages from markdown files.
 An `options` object can be passed to a plugin, and you're passing the filesystem `path` (which is where your Markdown files will be located) and then a `name` for the source files.
+You can add multiple instances.

 ```js
 module.exports = {